 A complete guide to Edexcel A-Level Physics

 Edexcel A-Level Physics (specification 9PH0, awarded by Pearson) is one of the three major UK A-Level physics routes.
-It is a linear two-year course assessed across three written papers at the end of Year 13, plus a Pass/Fail practical endorsement run by your teachers.
-The qualification is built around 13 topics, with a slightly more applied flavour than AQA or OCR – more emphasis on context and on quantitative analysis of real-world data.
+It is a linear two-year course assessed across three written papers at the end of Year 13, plus a Pass or Not Classified practical endorsement run by your teachers.
+The qualification is built around 13 topics.

 Three papers, 13 topics